-A closer understanding of migration decisions and policies
+A better understanding of migration decisions and policies

 Find out more

-DYNAMIG is a three-year project that aims to create a more thorough understanding of how people make decisions on whether or not to migrate and on how they migrate.
-Focusing on Africa and Europe, we will analyse to what extent migration policies – or policies that impact migration – take into account the factors that shape migration decisions, and look at how effective these policies are in influencing decisions and behaviour.
+DYNAMIG is a three-year project that aims to create a more thorough understanding of how people make decisions on whether and how to migrate.
+Focusing on Africa and Europe, we will analyse to what extent the diverse experiences of migrants are taken into consideration when migration policies – or policies that impact migration – are made.
+We will also look at how effective these policies are in shaping migrants’ decisions and behaviour.

 What we want to find out